salt-formulas/salt-formula-nova/README.rst

       # Then add your custom filter on the end (make sure to include all other ones that you need as well)
       scheduler_default_filters: "DifferentHostFilter,SameHostFilter,RetryFilter,AvailabilityZoneFilter,RamFilter,CoreFilter,DiskFilter,ComputeFilter,ComputeCapabilitiesFilter,ImagePropertiesFilter,ServerGroupAntiAffinityFilter,ServerGroupAffinityFilter,PciPassthroughFilter,MyCustomFilter"

+      # Since Queens version a sequence could be used as well:
+      ~scheduler_default_filters:
+         - DifferentHostFilter
+         - SameHostFilter
+           ...
+         - MyCustomFilter

 Hardware Trip/Unmap Support
 ---------------------------